Biz man decries Lagos Police failure to prosecute Bobrisky

 Stating that his complaint follows a decade of providing insights to Nigerian security forces, receiving commendations from high-ranking officials including the Senate President and the Inspector General of Police, he argued that Bobrisky’s actions not only flout the law but also mock the Nigerian legal system by flaunting his perceived immunity as a public figure.

 “As a patriotic Nigerian and an indigene of Kano State, I have condemned the activities of Bobrieky and called on the police to check his excesses without commensurate action.
-Bobrisky has posted himself and other men engaging in appropriate activities.
-The second three-minute thirty-seven-second video clip was also posted by Mr. Idris Bobrisky on the same platform on March 1, 2024, with a caption: “Special time with my man.
+Bobriesky has posted himself and other men engaging in in appropraite activities.
+The second three minute thirty seven second video clip was also posted by Mr. Idris Bobrisky on the same platform on March 1, 2024, with a caption: “Special time with my man.

 Disclaimer